banner

 INITRD["linux-zen"]="/boot/initramfs-linux-zen.img"

-# If no kernel parameters are configured, the CMDLINE_DEFAULT above will be used by default
+# If no kernel parameters are configured, use CMDLINE_DEFAULT above

 CMDLINE["linux-zen"]="root=PARTUUID=db9157b1-bed4-fa44-a715-5c1bfc8bdfb4 quiet nomce loglevel=3 rw"

-sbupdate generates a separate boot file for each kernel (${ESP_DIR}/${OUT_DIR}/${kernel_name}-signed.efi), which includes kernel parameters and temporary file system configurations (corresponding to CMDLINE[${kernel_name}] and INITRD[${kernel_name}] in the configuration file).
+sbupdate generates a separate boot file for each kernel (located at ${ESP_DIR}/${OUT_DIR}, with the file name ${kernel_name}-signed.efi), which includes kernel parameters and temporary file system configurations (corresponding to CMDLINE[${kernel_name}] and INITRD[${kernel_name}] in the configuration file).

 1. Use the existing configuration of a boot loader (such as grub/systemd-boot, etc.)

-3. Use a boot loader to indirectly boot using this file
+3. Use a boot loader to indirectly boot by calling the boot file

-Most users typically use the first method.
-If this method works fine, there is no need to use the separate boot file.
+Most users usually use the first method.
+If there are no issues with this method, there is no need to use the separate boot file.
 In other words:

-You can ignore the OUT_DIR, CMDLINE_DEFAULT, and individual kernel configuration mentioned above.
+You can ignore OUT_DIR, CMDLINE_DEFAULT, and individual kernel configurations above.

 After the initial configuration, you need to manually execute the signing command: